What is it?

 Are there exclusions?

 Out-of-county residents, individuals who do not have mental health needs, and individuals who are facing a parole violation or charges solely in Family Court are excluded.
-Generally, individuals with prior or current charges for any crimes of violence, with current charges that require a mandatory sentence or parole disqualifier, or with current charges that are subject to Megan’s Law, are excluded.
+Generally, individuals with prior or current charges for any crimes of violence, with current charges that require a mandatory sentence or parole disqualifier, or with current or past charges that are subject to Megan’s Law, are excluded.
 Individuals with a primary diagnosis of substance abuse are excluded; they may be better aided by Drug Court.

 Who do you contact?